Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Details of the Boltzmann equation

 We summarize the collision terms and kinematic variables ($E^{\pm}$) used for specific axino production processes.
 We also derive the Boltzmann equation for the number density by integrating over the axino phase space.

-In Fig.~\ref{fig:y-t}, we show the evolution of axino yield from Higgsino decay or scattering.
-Each yield is calculated by integrating Eqs.~\eqref{eq:n-2body}, \eqref{eq:n-tch}, and \eqref{eq:n-sch}, and is normalized by the total axino yield today, $Y_{0}$.
+In Fig.~\ref{fig:y-t}, we show the evolution of the axino yields from Higgsino decay and scattering.
+We calculate each yield by integrating Eqs.~\eqref{eq:n-2body}, \eqref{eq:n-tch}, and \eqref{eq:n-sch}, and it is normalized by the total axino yield at present $Y_{0}$.
 Freeze-in ends at $T \sim 5 \mu$.
 We can see that due to a large phase space factor, the total axino abundance is dominated by Higgsino 2-body decay.